-Upon release, she found herself back in the brothels and assumed her life was nothing more than what went on in the small, closet-sized room.
+Upon release, she was taken back to the pimp and assumed her life was nothing more than what went on in the small, closet-sized room.

 Her assumption was wrong.

-Nazma was also back in the brothel – not to see the customers, but to find Noorjahan.
+Nazma was also back – not to see customers, but to find Noorjahan.